LitRidl/EdenVim/README.md

 - 🍴**Fork & Craft** This is _your_ configuration, the starting point.
 Nothing like _"don't touch **our** base config, clone a starter repository and go with it_".
 - 🏰**But enjoy stability** Protected from breaking changes via Lazy.nvim lockfile.
 If you forked, just pull our changes to your configuration, no need to maintain plugin versions.
-- ⚡**Fast** 45ms startup with lazy-loading and Lua bytecode caching (vs 90ms AstroNvim, 80ms LazyVim, 50ms NvChad).
-- 🪶**Small** ~2500 lines of code, mostly plugin settings and explicitly defined defaults.
+- 🪶**Small** ~2500 lines of code, mostly plugin settings for `Lazy.nvim` and explicitly defined defaults.
-- 🎮**Tools that work immediately** Pre-configured common LSP, debug adapters, linters, and diagnostics installed automatically using `mason.nvim` or externally with tools like Nix.
+- 🎮**Tools that work immediately** Pre-configured LSP, debug adapters, and other tools installed automatically using `mason.nvim` or externally with tools like Nix.
 - 🪟**Out-of-the-box transparency** Works seamlessly with popular color schemes.
 - 🌀**No wrapping** Direct plugin usage — use everything explicitly, no _"lang packs"_ or _"theme loaders".
 - 🧶**Minimal interdependencies** Related things are placed together, no _"taking icons from here, fetching settings from there, extending default options"_.
 The exception is key mappings — we keep them in one place.
 - 🌱**Extend Neovim, not replace it** We want you to learn Neovim, not another IDE.
 No `<leader>lm` instead of `:Mason` or `<leader><tab>n` instead of builtin `gt`, and so on.
 - 🦉**Simplicity over hiding** Should we write code to hide a `Switch C/C++ header/source file` keybinding when you're in a Python file?
 For us, the answer is no — we trust you, and your journey is simpler without extensive checks and autocommand chains.
-- 🏆**Exceptional support of C/C++ and Rust** Correct configuration of `clangd_extensions.nvim`, include-based autocompletion, etc. I used it to navigate complex Rust projects and Linux kernel (just be sure to [generate compile_commands.json for kernel](https://github.com/torvalds/linux/blob/master/scripts/clang-tools/gen_compile_commands.py)).
+- 🏆**Great support of C/C++ and Rust** Correct configuration of `clangd_extensions.nvim` with include-based autocompletion.
+I used it to navigate complex Rust projects and Linux kernel (just [generate compile_commands.json for kernel](https://github.com/torvalds/linux/blob/master/scripts/clang-tools/gen_compile_commands.py)).
-- 🎯**Sane defaults** Things you'll do anyway.
-For instance, many dislike being unable to save a root-owned file if they forgot to use `sudo` or `sudoedit`.

 ## Why EdenVim?
 My Neovim Journey